openlawlibrary/pygls/docs/source/pages/getting_started.rst

    def cmd_return_hello_world(ls, *args):
        return 'Hello World!'

-See the `lsprotocol`_ module for the complete and canonical list of avaiable features.
+See the `lsprotocol`_ module for the complete and canonical list of available features.

 Advanced usage
 --------------